Heidelberg University: School statistics

 The university employs more than 15,000 academic staff; most of them are physicians engaged in the University Hospital.
 As of 2008, the faculty encompasses 4,196 full-time staff, excluding visiting professors as well as graduate research and teaching assistants.
 673 faculty members have been drawn from abroad.
 Heidelberg University also attracts more than 500 international scholars as visiting professors each academic year.
-The university enrols a total of 26,741 students, including 5,118 international students.
+The university enrols a total of 28,949 students, including 5,276 international students.
 In addition there are 1,467 international exchange students at Heidelberg.
 23,636 students pursue taught degrees, 4,114 of whom are international students, and 919 are international exchange students.
-3,105 students pursue a doctoral degree, including 1,004 international doctoral students and 15 international exchange students.
+4,114 students pursue a doctoral degree, including 1,444 international doctoral students and 15 international exchange students.
 In 2007, the university awarded 994 PhD degrees.

 Rankings

+In the 2026 edition of the QS World University Rankings, Heidelberg ranked 80th globally and third in Germany.
+According to the 2025 Times Higher Education World University Rankings, the university was ranked 47th in the world and held the position as the third best university in the country.
+In the 2025 ARWU World Rankings, Heidelberg secured the 51st position worldwide and was ranked third nationally.

 According to the funding report of the German Research Foundation (DFG) of 2018, which breaks down the grants from 2014 to 2016, the Heidelberg University ranked 2nd among German universities in the overall ranking, 7th in humanities and social sciences and 4th among German universities in the life sciences and natural sciences.
 The approvals were normalised to the size of the university.
 In a competitive selection process, the DFG selects the best research projects from researchers at universities and research institutes and finances them.
 The ranking is thus regarded as an indicator of the quality of research.

 In the Performance Ranking of Scientific Papers for World Universities (NTU ranking) 2019, which measures the research outputs of universities, Heidelberg University is ranked 1st in Germany and 5th in Continental Europe.

 In the CWTS Leiden Ranking 2019 Heidelberg University is ranked 1st in Germany and 13th in Continental Europe over all sciences according to the scientific impact (number of publications in core journals).
 According to the indicator "Collaboration", Heidelberg University is 1st in Germany and 10th in Europe.

 Ranked by the number of Nobel Laureates affiliated with the university at the time of Nobel Prize announcement, Heidelberg was placed 1st in Germany, 4th in Europe and 13th in the world by 2013.